 How to make a Tuna Rice Salad

-Add cucumbers to the salad, because they add a nice crunch and texture to this soft salad.
+- Cucumbers add crunch, texture and moisture to this salad.
 It's important to de-seed the cucumbers, otherwise the salad will get wet and mushy from the seed pulp.
-Quarter the cucumber, lengthways, and cut out the seeded parts.

 Rice Salad Recipe Tips